WHO WE ARE:

 The Forest Regional Residents’ Civic Association was founded in the 1960s to address issues of concern to the Forest Avenue surrounding area.
 In the 1980s and 90s we completed the largest community generated residential “downsizing" New York City had ever seen!
 Also, we sponsored graffiti busting days, food drives and picketed to stop a Burger King from being built on Forest Ave where the CVS is now.

-The mission of the Forest Regional Residents’ Civic Association is to foster our wonderfully diverse community and maintain the quality of life in the West Brighton, Brighton Heights, Silver Lake, Livingston and Randall Manor neighborhoods.
-Speaking up on behalf of our residents, researching issues, distributing information and working with elected officials will be our priority.
+The mission of the Forest Regional Residents’ Civic Association (FRRCA) is to foster our wonderfully diverse community and maintain the quality of life in the West Brighton, Brighton Heights, Silver Lake, Livingston and Sunset Hill neighborhoods.
+Speaking up on behalf of our residents, researching issues, distributing information and working with elected officials and neighboring civic associations will be our priority.

 Encourage public participation and awareness within the community.